mahabhu/CSE471_assignment/blog.md

 A Markov game is the stateful generalization of a normal-form game.
 It extends the concept of normal-form games to multi-state and multi-player settings.
 In Markov games, players interact with each other and the environment in a sequential manner, where the state of the environment changes based on the actions taken by the players.

 The results of this paper can be extended to Markov games, providing a theoretical foundation for MARL algorithms in more complex environments.
 Unfortunately, the proof technique used in the paper doesn't readily extend to Markov games.
+However, that doesn't suggest that the results are not applicable to Markov games but the necessity of different proof techniques.

 ### Decentralized Learning